The-Assembly/Voi/README.md

 To enable the functionalities of all the different functions we will be using on python.
 Certain libraries need to be installed to enable us to use these "functionalities" for the further use.

 ### Nginx
 This is a light-weight webserver that runs on the raspberry PI.
-We will use it to serve the player.html that we will create <br\>
+We will use it to serve the player.html that we will create.
 We’ll update our packages and then install nginx.
 Open up the terminal and run these commands, one after the other:

 - sudo apt-get update